-And so the custom took hold and lingered to the present day, and that's exactly what it is: a custom.
+The custom took hold.
+And that's exactly what it is: a custom.
 There's no earthly reason why breakfast has to look different than dinner, but it does.
-The problem is that this custom has left us with few alternative protein choices for breakfast.
+The problem is, this custom has left us with few alternative protein choices for breakfast.
 It's because of that lack of dietary breakfast alternatives that the protein intake of most people is lopsided.

-We end up eating a meager amount of protein at breakfast (if we don't skip the meal entirely) because most people eat just one or two eggs; that's the standard serving size dictated long ago by cholesterol scolds, even though several studies have exonerated their supposed role in heart disease.
+We end up eating a meager amount of protein at breakfast (if we don't skip the meal entirely) because most people eat just one or two eggs.
+That's the standard serving size dictated by cholesterol scolds, even though several studies have exonerated their supposed role in heart disease.